 The current Chair, Ashani Weeraratna, joined the Department in 2019 and is a Bloomberg Distinguished Professor in Cancer Biology, as well as the co-Program Leader of the Sidney Kimmel Comprehensive Cancer Center’s Cancer Invasion and Metastasis program.
 She is both the first woman and the first person of color to chair the department.
 She is an expert in melanoma biology, serving as the President of the Society for Melanoma Research.
 She has made fundamental discoveries describing the impact of the aging microenvironment on metastasis and therapy resistance.
 She brings to the department a strong spirit of collaboration building bridges across departments in the School of Public Health, as well as strong links to the Sidney Kimmel Cancer Center and other departments across the University.
 She has placed a specific emphasis on the value of diversity, and her recent faculty recruitments strengthen not only the diversity of the department, but increase its expertise in bioinformatics, cancer, and transcriptional biology.

-Today, BMB comprises roughly 25 teaching and research faculty, 30 predoctoral students, 50 master’s students and 20 postdoctoral fellows and visiting students.
-BMB’s research interests have evolved over the past quarter century to cellular stress responses, genome integrity, protein homeostasis, structural biology, biomolecular condensates, cancer, aging, stem cells, and reproductive biology.
+Today, BMB comprises roughly 25 teaching and research faculty, 100 master’s students, 40 predoctoral students, and 20 postdoctoral fellows and visiting students.
+BMB’s research interests have evolved over the past quarter century to include cellular stress responses, genome integrity, protein homeostasis, structural biology, biomolecular condensates, cancer, and aging.